joaquinipar/adam-blog/_posts/2019-04-06-Basics-of-C.markdown

 {% highlight c %}

-/* here we are inputing a letter to a variable * / letter = getchar();
+/* we are inputting a letter to a variable */ letter = getchar();
-/* now let's print it * /
+/* now lets print it */
 putchar(letter);